ashiboyman/google-drive/README.md

 ### Folder deletions

 Make sure you fetch all of the folders that have it as a parent, and their children too

+### Access control

+Check if user is owner before showing the folder page.